Last updated May 8, 2022

 Emory University (Atlanta, GA): The Department of Anthropology funds all its graduate students and keeps its class size small to maximize financial support and faculty responsiveness to the needs of each student.
 Anthropology Graduate Fellowships cover tuition costs and afford an additional 12-month living stipend of at least $31,000/year for five years, pending satisfactory progress.

-Harvard University (Cambridge, MA): The financial aid for the PhD in Anthropology features guaranteed funding for the first five years to all PhD students, and a variety of funding options and fellowships to other students.
+Harvard University (Cambridge, MA): The financial aid for the PhD in Anthropology features guaranteed funding for the first five years for all PhD students and a variety of funding options and fellowships for other students.

 The University of Kansas (Lawrence, KS): KU Anthropology is committed to providing four-year funding packages to admitted graduate students.
-The majority of departmental funding for graduate students in anthropology comes in the form of Graduate Teaching Assistant (GTA) and Graduate Research Assistant (GRA) positions.
-GTA and GRA positions include a full tuition waiver and health insurance with KU paying 75% of the premium.
+The majority of departmental funding comes in the form of Graduate Teaching Assistant (GTA) and Graduate Research Assistant (GRA) positions.
+GTA and GRA positions include a full tuition waiver and health insurance.

 The University of Virginia (Charlottesville, VA): All incoming students for the PhD are supported with a five-year funding package as well as additional grants for foreign language study, conference travel, and preparatory research during summers.